vishal7201/aws-sns-sms/README.md

 # aws-sns-sms
-An AWS SNS Module to send msessage to a phone number.(Can be used to send OTP)
+An AWS SNS Module to send message to a phone number.(Can be used to send OTP)

 ## Installation